Can I Sue a Nursing Home for Harming My Loved One?

 Often, elderly residents may be unable or unwilling to report poor conditions, especially if abusive staff threaten or intimidate them.
 Therefore, family members should remain alert for even small warning signs of negligence when visiting loved ones.
 These may include:

-- Sudden weight loss and/or signs of dehydration.
-Weight loss can be a sign of malnutrition; along with extreme thirst, this is a sign that staff are not providing adequate care or supervision.
+- Sudden weight loss and/or signs of dehydration: Weight loss can be a sign of malnutrition; along with extreme thirst, this is a sign that staff is not providing adequate care or supervision.

 Need a Nursing Home Litigation Lawyer?
 Contact Our Law Firm Now

 If you suspect that nursing home negligence caused your loved one’s injuries or wrongful death, then contact our elder abuse lawyers today.
 We are known, nationwide, for our uncompromising approach to complex personal injury cases, including those involving elder neglect.
 We can fight to hold the liable parties and institution accountable for your loved one’s pain, both physical and emotional.
 Additionally, a nursing home lawsuit can effect change within a facility, protecting others from future injury.